 - 100% Pass Rate for the ABFM and AOBFP national board certification exams consistently for many years

 - NCQA Patient Centered Medical Home based practice allows physicians to work as members of the healthcare team to provide quality care that is measured by outcomes via quality reports, etc.

 - Faculty Hospital Involvement: Faculty serve in key hospital and community positions which, together with residents’ participation and performance, make the residency at UHC a well-respected member of the health care team

 - Technology: Residency & UHC utilize an EPIC EHR for patient care, to track quality and conduct research/scholarly activities, and New Innovations to document resident experience.
 Residents receive a hospital laptop to use in the hospital and at home during residency.

 - Career Development: Focus on career planning drives curriculum flexibility and diversification.
 Customization of electives during the three years of residency training is designed to help residents achieve employment goals upon graduation.
 Career development begins with pre-orientation questionnaires and continues through quarterly and semi-

 - Scholarly activity and performance improvement opportunities to fit the level of interest of the learner; from well-defined, step-by-step required minimums through FPIN, METRIC, and IHI Open School to individual or team projects, submission of USMLE Step Exam Questions, and regional or national presentations

 - All residents participate on a Medical Staff Committee where they learn protocols and processes concerning patient safety, regulations and other issues relevant to medical professionals

-- Residents participate in many areas of community involvement opportunities including: Healthy Harrison – workplace wellness programs, Health & Education Fairs for area children and youth, sports physical clinics, Area Health Departments, and Cancer Screening Clinics, etc.
+- Community: Residents participate in many areas of community including: Healthy Harrison – workplace wellness programs, Health & Education Fairs for area children and youth, sports physical clinics for middle school, high school and collegiate teams, Area Health Department, and Cancer Screening Clinics, etc.